 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 You don't have to completely eliminate red meat to lose weight.
 A good rule of thumb is to have red meat about once per week and fish or shellfish three times per week.
 The other three days can be split between poultry and vegetarian meals.
 There are so many choices for eating healthy vegetarian meals.
-Pastas and pizzas should keep you busy for a good long time, but there are also recipes like risottos, ratatouille, eggplant parmesan and gnocchis.
-Here's a list of some of the vegetarian recipes on the Dr. Gourmet web site:
+Pastas and pizzas could keep you busy for a good long time, but there are also recipes like risottos, ratatouille, eggplant parmesan, and gnocchis.
+Here are just a few of the vegetarian recipes on the Dr. Gourmet website:

 Thanks for writing,